MicrosoftDocs/sql-docs/docs/advanced-analytics/real-time-scoring.md

 In Microsoft R Server (or Machine Learning Server Standalone), the equivalent functionality is provided by the [rxPredict](https://docs.microsoft.com/r-server/r-reference/revoscaler/rxpredict) function.
 This function supports the same models and transformations, and has been optimized for very high throughput.

-For an example of how rxPredict can used for scoring ,see this sample: [End to End Loan ChargeOff Prediction Built Using Azure HDInsight Spark Clusters and SQL Server 2016 R Service](https://blogs.msdn.microsoft.com/rserver/2017/06/29/end-to-end-loan-chargeoff-prediction-built-using-azure-hdinsight-spark-clusters-and-sql-server-2016-r-service/)
+For an example of how rxPredict can used for scoring, see [End to End Loan ChargeOff Prediction Built Using Azure HDInsight Spark Clusters and SQL Server 2016 R Service](https://blogs.msdn.microsoft.com/rserver/2017/06/29/end-to-end-loan-chargeoff-prediction-built-using-azure-hdinsight-spark-clusters-and-sql-server-2016-r-service/)

 ### Requirements